richardsm32/BRSN_tutorials/README.md

-# BRSN_tutorials
+# brsn_tutorial_drafts

- Rough work for brsn tutorials
+Work on BRSN tutorials

-Not likely to use this in the future.
-Will keep for now but this work is continuing on gc code repo.
+Will test adding the markdown files directly to the repo in addition to having them as wiki pages.